coderamen666/srd-v3.5-md/spells/magic-overview.md

 Some spells restrict you to willing targets only.
-Declaring yourself as a willing target is something that can be done at any time (even if you're flat-footed or it isn't your turn).
+Declaring yourself as a willing target is something that can be done at any time (even if you’re flat-footed or it isn’t your turn).
 Unconscious creatures are automatically considered willing, but a character who is conscious but immobile or helpless (such as one who is bound, cowering, grappling, paralyzed, pinned, or stunned) is not automatically willing.